An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Introduction

+A topological space $Z$ is \emph{smoothly stratified} if it admits a decomposition into a locally finite collection of locally closed subspaces, $Z=\cup_i \Si_i$, each of which is a smooth manifold and which satisfy the \emph{condition of the frontier} : $\Si\cap\cl(\Si_j)\neq \emptyset$ if and only if $\Si\subset \cl(\Si_j)$.
+Such spaces are called Whitney pre-stratified in \cite[p.
+480]{Mather_2012} (see also, \cite[p.
+36]{GorMacPh}).
+A \emph{Thom--Mather} stratification on a smoothly-stratified space $Z$ with strata $\Si_i$ consists of \emph{tubular neighborhood structures} , by which we mean neighborhoods, $U_i$ of $\Si_i$, with \emph{tubular neighborhood projections} , $\pi_i:U_i\to\Si_i$, and \emph{tubular distance functions} , $t_i:U_i\to [0,1)$, satisfying the following properties: \begin{enumerate} \item For all $i$, $t_i^{-1}(0)=\Si_i$. \item For $\Si_i\subset\cl_Z(\Si_j)$ the \emph{compatibility conditions} wherever these compositions are defined. \item The map $\pi_i\times t_i:U_i\to\Si_i\times[0,1)$ is a submersion. \end{enumerate} These conditions are called the \emph{control conditions} of a Thom--Mather stratification (see \cite[p.
+42]{GorMacPh}).
+Because $\Sym^\ell(X)$ is the quotient of the smooth manifold $X^\ell$ by the action of a finite group, it admits the structure of a \emph{Whitney stratification} (for example, see \cite[Theorem 4.3.7]{Pflaum}) and hence a Thom--Mather stratification (see \cite[p.
+42]{GorMacPh}).

-In this section, we define a partial Thom-Mather structure on the symmetric product.
-In general, by a partial Thom-Mather structure on a stratified space $Z$ with strata $\Si_i$, we mean neighborhoods $U_i$ of $\Si_i$ with {\em tubular neighborhood projections\/} $\pi_i:U_i\to\Si_i$ and {\em tubular distance functions\/} $t_i:U_i\to [0,1)$ satisfying $t_i^{-1}(0)=\Si_i$ and for $\Si_i\subset\cl_Z(\Si_j)$ the compatability conditions
+In this chapter, we give an explicit construction of a \emph{partial tubular neighborhood structure} on the stratification of $\Sym^\ell(X)$ defined in Section \ref{subsec:DefiningTheDiagonals}.
+By partial tubular neighborhood structure on a smoothly-stratified space, $Z$, with strata, $\Si_i$, we mean neighborhoods, $U_i$ of $\Si_i$, with projection maps, $\pi_i:U_i\to\Si_i$, and \emph{vector-valued tubular distance functions} , $\vec t_i:U_i\to [0,1)^{n_i}$, with $\Si_i=\vec t_i^{-1}(\vec 0)$.
+We show these maps satisfy the first compatibility condition in \eqref{eq:TMProperties} and how to control the failure of the second compatibility condition.